pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-5/index.md

 For more information see the [@meId and @meUserName tokens](https://pnp.github.io/cli-microsoft365/user-guide/using-cli/#meid-and-meusername-tokens)

+## New script samples

+CLI for Microsoft 365 is a great tool both for quick adjustments to the configuration of your Microsoft 365 tenant as well as automating more complex tasks.
+Because CLI for Microsoft 365 is cross-platform you can use it on any OS and in any shell.
+To help you get started using the CLI for Microsoft 365 for automation scenarios, we started gathering some [sample scripts](https://pnp.github.io/cli-microsoft365/sample-scripts/).

+If you have any scripts that you use frequently, please [share](https://github.com/pnp/cli-microsoft365/discussions) them with us so that we can learn more about the common automation scenarios.

-#### List all external users in site groups across all site collections
+### List all external users in site groups across all site collections

 Martin Lingstuyl contributed a sample that shows external users in site groups across all site collections [List all external users in site groups across all site collections](https://pnp.github.io/cli-microsoft365/sample-scripts/spo/list-externalusers-in-sitegroups/).

 ### What else